fff7d1bc/mdev-like-a-boss/README.rst

 Random notes
 ============
 - Keycodes under Xorg may be different than with evdev, for example mute keycode is no longer 121 but 160.
 Install 'xev' and check your keycodes if you remap or bind them with xmodmap.
-- Mdev does not auto-load modules for your hardware.
-Thats why ``hwcoldplug`` initscript exist.
 - Mdev does not support udev's udisks and so on, Full blown desktop environments may not really like the change, you will lost your DE's automount stuff etc. But there is ``pmount`` and you can always config automount script in ``/etc/mdev.conf``
 - Mdev does not create by default /dev/disk/by-* etc. If you want such fancy stuff, check devicemapper.sh script which is executed on dm-[0-9]+ create.
 - Unmerging udev may not be good idea, as for example chromium need libudev to compile.
 Better append ``sys-fs/udev -*`` to package.use and put ``sys-fs/udev-init-scripts-10`` into ``/etc/portage/profile/package.provided``.
 Then you can rebuild udev with all USE flags disabled and remove udev-init-scripts.